 Martin Bussey is a noted musician and educationist, combining the roles of composer, singer and conductor with his work for the Independent Schools Inspectorate.

 Martin taught at Chetham’s School of Music from 1988 to 2013, including as Head of Music in the Curriculum and Director of Choirs, performing on disc and at the BBC Proms.
 Martin sings with and directs The BBC Daily Service Singers, and is a vocal tutor at The University of Manchester.

-His work over more than twenty years with Chester Bach Singers has seen the development of a chamber choir with a wide repertoire of music including both unaccompanied and the major repertoire for orchestra and small choir, with particularly admired performances of works by Bach and Handel.
+His work over more than twenty-five years with Chester Bach Singers has seen the development of a chamber choir with a wide repertoire of music, both unaccompanied and repertoire for orchestra and small choir, with particularly admired performances of works by Bach and Handel.
 The choir’s focus on working with young singers was recognised by a BBC Choral Ambition Award in 2010.
-Chester Bach Singers’ first CD England’s Glory, a collection of choral music about the sea, was released in June 2009.
-Martin is Artistic Director of the Ribchester Festival.
+Chester Bach Singers’ first CD England’s Glory, a collection of music about the sea, was released in June 2009.

 Martin has a website of his own.
-Click here to visit him.
+Click here to visit it.